MrMebelMan/russian-patronymic-generator/README.md

 # Russian Patronymic Generator
-A Python tool that generates male and female Russian patronymics from father's first name using linguistic rules.
+A Python tool that generates male and female russian patronymics from father's first name using linguistic rules.

-If you're a Russian national and want to use this software, better go check the [LICENSE](LICENSE.txt) first.
+If you're a russian national and want to use this software, better go check the [LICENSE](LICENSE.txt) first.

 ## Usage